 Discover your policy value in seconds:

 If you sell a life insurance policy for more than the cash surrender value but less than the death benefit value, it is called a viatical settlement.
-Viatical settlements work similarly to other life insurance policy sales, so for the rest of this article, we will discuss all types of life insurance buyouts, which includes viatical settlements.
+Viatical settlements work similarly to other life insurance policy sales, so for the rest of this article, we will discuss all types of life insurance buyouts, which includes viaticals.

 Why Would Someone Sell Their Life Insurance Policy?